awstasiuk/qeg-nmr-qua/docs/api/config.rst

 Configuration Module
 ====================

 The configuration module provides classes and utilities for managing OPX-1000 configurations.
-The settings class contains high-level parameters for nuclear spin control, while the other classes define specific configuration elements such as chasis, controller, element, pulse, waveform, and integration weights.
-Unless modifying the hardware configureation, users will primarily interact with the Settings class and the configuration generator function, `config_from_settings`.
+The :class:`~qeg_nmr_qua.config.settings.Settings` class contains high-level parameters for nuclear spin control, while the other classes define specific configuration elements such as chasis, controller, element, pulse, waveform, and integration weights.
+Unless modifying the hardware configureation, users will primarily interact with the :class:`~qeg_nmr_qua.config.settings.Settings` class and the configuration generator function, :func:`~qeg_nmr_qua.config.config_from_settings.config_from_settings`.

 Settings
 --------